Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Limitations

 \section{Limitations}

-As noted in \S\ref{subsec:data}, one of the limitations of this study is that the dataset is only available in Japanese.
+One of the limitations of this study is that the dataset is only available in Japanese.
 In particular, the community should also enjoy benchmark datasets in English that are more accessible to researchers and developers around the world.
-We hope that advertising-related companies who share our vision of building on common datasets to build on the technologies in the field of ATG will follow this research and provide public datasets to the community in the future.
+We hope that advertising-related companies who share our vision of building on common datasets to build on the technologies in the field of ATG will follow this research and provide public datasets to the community for reproducible NLP research.